dataminer-site/dataminer-site.github.io/docs/archive/0.10/api/cli/overview.md

 ## Non-Interactive Usage

-To read/process a file and exit immediately, pipe the file contents in to `duckdb`:
+To read/process a file and exit immediately, pipe the file contents in to `DataMiner`:

 ```bash
 DataMiner < select_example.sql
 ```

-To execute a command with SQL text passed in directly from the command line, call `duckdb` with two arguments: the database location (or `:memory:`), and a string with the SQL statement to execute.
+To execute a command with SQL text passed in directly from the command line, call `DataMiner` with two arguments: the database location (or `:memory:`), and a string with the SQL statement to execute.

 ```bash
 DataMiner :memory: "SELECT 42 AS the_answer"